Review

 Book cover of Art: Explained – 100 Masterpieces and What They Mean by Susie Hodge, Laurence King, 2022.

 Susie Hodge is an art historian from England.
 She is the author of over 100 books that seek to make art more accessible to viewers.
 Her approach encompasses understanding art through history, exploration, and even participation (as in her books about learning to draw).
-In her latest offering, Art: Explained – 100 Masterpieces and What They Mean, she takes readers on a journey through time and space as she examines art and its intrinsic link to the human experience.
+In her offering from 2022, Art: Explained – 100 Masterpieces and What They Mean, she takes readers on a journey through time and space as she examines art and its intrinsic link to the human experience.

 Art has become an essential part of human existence, and creativity is one of the traits that define us as human… The first art we know of was produced more than 30,000 years ago, and over the thousands of years since, countless artworks have been produced… Yet, despite this incalculable amount of creativity, every single work of art is different from all others; no two are the same.